 Some lofts have a long and tangled history, some turn out to have origins completely different than what popular opinion always thought.
 And then there are some that are simply a building, built for a purpose, who served that purpose without complaint for their entire working lives.
 The High Park Garage Lofts in Roncesvalles Village are just such a building.

-It all started when E. E. Whelan took out a building permit to construct a brick garage on Fermanagh Avenue, just east of Roncy.
-Oddly enough, the lot was owned by Norman Carruthers and his wife Matilda.
-But it seems that Norman and Mr. Whelan were partners in the garage they built and opened.
+It all started when Edward Earl Wheler (thank you to his grandson for help interpreting the signature on the permit) took out a building permit to construct a brick garage on Fermanagh Avenue, just east of Roncey.
+Oddly enough, the lot was owned by Norman Carruthers (a cousin of Earl Wheler’s wife) and his wife Matilda.
+But it seems that Norman and Mr. Wheler were partners in the garage they built and opened.
 The red brick building would have been erected in 1913, as it first shows up in the 1914 tax assessment rolls.

 It may be that the city building department got the name wrong, as there is a long list of names associated with the garage.
 From the original Whelan, to Earl Wheeler who worked with Norman in the mid 19-teens, with other variations including Whelen and Wheler through the years.
-We can be sure, though, that is was Earl and his wife, working with the Carruthers, who owned and ran the garage from its beginnings in 1913 through to its sale in 1965.
+We can be sure, though, that is was Earl Wheler and his wife Ella Jane who owned and ran the garage from its beginnings in 1912 through to its sale in 1965.

 At some point business must have slowed, as they started to rent space to various other companies, such as the Armalite Company, William Atkinson Novelties, Charles Wright Manufacturers and Character Creations of Canada.
-In 1960, John Groark took over the garage, it would seem that Norm and Earl finally retired.
+In 1960, Earl passed away and his son Edward took over the garage, as his mother’s age made it hard for her to continue alone.

 And then, just 5 years later, Josip (Joe) Vinski buys the garage.
 It is his name that lives on, for some reason everyone forget the people who built and ran the High Park Garage for the previous 52 years.
 Vinski moved to Toronto from Croatia in 1958, but had trouble finding work as a tailor, his previous profession.
 So, he re-trained as a mechanic and bought the old garage for $52,000.
 Sounds like it was a pretty good idea, as he found success on Fermanagh Avenue for almost 40 years.